codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 <img src="http://imgur.com/X5AIH0P.gif" width="350"/>

-### Making the Toolbar respond to scroll events

-If you are using the deprecated ActionBar, make sure to follow the [Using the ToolBar as ActionBar](http://guides.codepath.com/android/Defining-The-ActionBar#using-toolbar-as-actionbar) guide.
+The first step is to make sure you are not using the deprecated ActionBar.
+Make sure to follow the [Using the ToolBar as ActionBar](http://guides.codepath.com/android/Defining-The-ActionBar#using-toolbar-as-actionbar) guide.
 Also make sure that the CoordinatorLayout is the main layout container.

 ```xml
 <android.support.design.widget.CoordinatorLayout xmlns:android="http://schemas.android.com/apk/res/android"